Ex-UCLA gynecologist pleads not guilty to patient sex abuse

 "I was kind of surprised.
 I thought they would tell students, faculty, staff," she said.
 "I thought it was good that they're also telling alumni."

-Kurtz, who attended UCLA in the 1970s and worked on the campus newspaper The Daily Bruin, said she never had any interaction with Heaps, who didn't arrive until the 1980s.
+Kurtz, who attended UCLA in the 1970s, said she never had any interaction with Heaps, who didn't arrive until the 1980s.

 Still, the revelation shocked her.